-What patients wish their healthcare providers knew: What you can do: My English is pretty good, but I need an interpreter at times.
-Office staff should confirm language preferences during scheduling.
-Some days, it's harder for me to speak English.
-Consider offering an interpreter for every visit.
-When I don't understand, speaking louder in English intimidates me.
-Match the volume and speed of the patient's speech.
-If I look surprised, confused or upset, I may have misinterpreted your nonverbal cues.
-Mirror body language, position and eye contact.
-11011101001 Ask the patient if they're unsure.
+What patients wish their health care providers knew:

+- My English is pretty good, but I need an interpreter at times. - Some days, it's harder for me to speak English. - When I don't understand, speaking louder in English intimidates me. - If I look surprised, confused or upset, I may have misinterpreted your nonverbal cues.